curvegrid/go-ethereum-wiki/Cross-compiling-Ethereum.md

 ## Building Ethereum

-Cross compiling Ethereum is analogous to the above example, but a few additional flags are required to satisfy the dependencies as well as select the specific command we would like to build:
+Cross compiling Ethereum is analogous to the above example, but an additional flags is required to satisfy the dependencies:

  - `--deps` is used to inject arbitrary C dependency packages and pre-build them
- - `--pkg` is used to select a sub-package if not the root is being built

 Injecting the GNU Arithmetic Library dependency and selecting `geth` would be:

     $ xgo --deps=https://gmplib.org/download/gmp/gmp-6.0.0a.tar.bz2 \
-          --pkg=cmd/geth                                            \
-          github.com/ethereum/go-ethereum
+          github.com/ethereum/go-ethereum/cmd/geth
     ...

     $ ls -al